Private Interest and Public Good (MA)

 Dr. Buchanan was educated at Yale University and University of Chicago where he completed a PhD in comparative religions and comparative value systems.
 He has also studied at the Sorbonne in Paris, The University of Moscow, and the University of Beijing.
 His teaching and research has focused upon comparative religions, Global ethics, interfaith dialogue and the application of intercultural values to a range of issues connected with globalization.
 He is currently University Professor and Executive Director of The Edward B. Brueggeman Center for Dialogue at Xavier.

 Dr. Buchanan has delivered lectures and talks worldwide on issues ranging from interfaith relations; globalization; systems theory and global systems, refugee and immigration issues; comparative value systems; China and Chinese thought; ecology and biotechnology.
 He has served on numerous editorial boards and been involved in NGO work worldwide including the Parliament of the World's Religions; an advisor to negotiations at the United Nation Conference on Environment and Development; a board member of Friends of the Earth; The Council for Responsible Genetics; The Prince of Wales Business Leaders Forum; United Stated Global Leadership Coalition and the Shalom Hartman Institute in Jerusalem.
 Some of his recent work in Cincinnati includes: The Mayor's Immigration Task Force, The Mayor's Steering Committee for the Green Cincinnati Plan, He serves on the boards of RefugeeConnect, The Immigrant and Refugee Law Center, Bridges of Faith Trialogue, the Cincinnati Anti-Hate Coalition, and OMID.
 He is co-chair of the Foreign Policy Leadership Council.
-He has published articles and books on topics ranging from comparative ethics to the social and environmental impacts of technological change.
+He has published articles and books on topics ranging from comparative ethics to the social-impact-impact and environmental impacts of technological change.
 He has two forthcoming books: Journeys through Liminality; and Wagers into the Abyss: Ethics in an age of Global Systems.

 Dr. Suparna Chatterjee